-Building on the foundations laid with the previous articles in the series, Ray Evans – with help from his colleague Jon Putt – considers how leaders can start to move their churches into intentional evangelistic growth.
+Building on the foundations laid with recent book reviews, Ray Evans – with help from his colleague Jon Putt – considers how leaders can start to move their churches into intentional evangelistic growth.

 Most leaders need a great deal of help to actually develop evangelistic momentum in their churches.

-Given what we’ve seen in previous articles about the times we are living in, we need leaders who know how to build churches which are more outward focused and evangelistically effective.
+Given what we’ve seen in previous blogs about the times we are living in, we need leaders who know how to build churches which are more outward focused and evangelistically effective.

 Yes, the results are with God (a point J. I. Packer made many years ago in his book, Evangelism and the Sovereignty of God, echoing any common sense reading of the New Testament1).
 But we are also to ‘win’ as many converts as we can (1 Cor 9:19).

 Chip and Dan Heath wrote an unusual book entitled, Switch.2 It is all about change.
 They employed the metaphor of an elephant, a rider, and a path.
 Sounds weird I know, but stay with me.

 Too much challenge and you ‘spook the elephant’.
 It goes charging off in any direction to reach safety.
 Many pastors, in trying to put some fuel on to the evangelism fire, only add guilt to their hearers.
 Telling people to become ever more aware of how lost their loved ones are doesn't spur them into more courageous action, but to more abject passivity.
 They feel it's hopeless.
 The elephant is spooked.

 What the authors advise, is to direct the rider more carefully and then to script the key moves to effectively make their way ‘along the path’.
 Let's look at them one at a time.

 1. Direct the Rider...

 Simply put, this means helping the person who is (nominally) in control to steer better.